theemadnes/kn2k8s/README.md

 # kn2k8s

-command line tool for converting Cloud Run revisions to Kubernetes primitives.
+command line tool for converting Cloud Run revisions to Kubernetes primitives and apply to the current kube context.

 it will read a YAML file as input - example: